 "The Second Day of July 1776, will be the most memorable Epocha, in the History of America.
 I am apt to believe that it will be celebrated, by succeeding Generations, as the great anniversary Festival.
 It ought to be commemorated, as the Day of Deliverance by solemn Acts of Devotion to God Almighty.
 It ought to be solemnized with Pomp and Parade, with Shews, Games, Sports, Guns, Bells, Bonfires and Illuminations from one End of this Continent to the other from this Time forward forever more."

 You can read more about 4th of July history here.

 Looking to stream a patriotic movie that speaks to issue of the past?
 Consider watching "A Nation Adrift" right now on Pure Flix!
 The film's synopsis reads, "This is the true story of how God's sovereign hand guided the founders of America.
 The result of this journey will give us a better understanding of where America is today, how she arrived here, and where she must turn at this critical hour."
 Stream it today with a free trial.

 American Independence Day Meaning: Thomas Jefferson and John Adams

 So, we've already answered the question, "Why do we celebrate 4th of July?" but diving into some of the finer facts is quite intriguing.
-One of the facts many likely don't know is that two of America's founders — Thomas Jefferson and John Adams — died on the same day: July 4, 1826.
+One of the 4th of July facts many likely don't know is that two of America's founders — Thomas Jefferson and John Adams — died on the same day: July 4, 1826.